tvnpraveen/ang-node-nosql/README.md

 - Enter ID(unique account string), Select DocumentDB, Free Trial, Create new for resource group(enter a name), and location as desired.
 - Click on Create

+##### Redis
+No custom configuration is required

 ## Application Configuration

 ##### MarkLogic
-Update _env/marklogic-env.js_ with the following details.
+_env/marklogic-env.js_ has the following details.
 Update if different configuration is required

 	database: "Documents",
 	host: "localhost",